laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

 </Project>
 ```

+We define the image name in the publish profile so that we can have multiple names.

 # Tagging your image

 You can achieve this by adding the following property to your `.csproj` or `.pubxml` file: